Katelyn Runck Sizzles In Sheer Purple Panties & Matching Bra While Flashing Sculpted Abs

-Katelyn Runck turned up the heat for her brand new Instagram upload on Thursday morning.
+Katelyn Runck turned up the heat for her brand-new Instagram upload on Thursday morning.
 The gorgeous model flaunted her gym-honed bod as she rocked a skimpy ensemble.

 In the racy pics, Katelyn looked hotter than ever as she posed in a pair of sheer purple panties.
 The lingerie hugged her tiny waist and was cut to expose her curvaceous hips and toned thighs.